 Community Learning Services (CLS) programs operate throughout DuPage County, with hubs located in Burr Ridge, Elmhurst, Naperville, and Lombard.
 These programs offer activities that explore employment readiness, community integration, recreation, exercise, leisure, and volunteering for local and national charities.

 These programs offer activities that explore employment readiness, community integration, recreation, exercise, leisure, and volunteering for local and national charities.
-Most people attend the CLS closest to their home and virtual day services are available for people looking to engage from the comfort and safety of their home.
+Most people attend the CLS closest to their home.
 Transportation may be available for people who qualify.
 CLSs are open weekdays from 9 a.m. to 2:30 p.m.

 Community Learning Services provide people with disabilities the opportunity to make the most of their time in the community.
 Their days are meaningful because the CLS team members plan activities based on the shared interests of the attendees.
 At the cutting-edge of therapeutic day programming, CLS staff build schedules around seven core areas: